Research and Clinical Trials

 This study seeks to improve interventions for girls with ADHD and their parents.
 Eligible participants are 7-11 year old girls diagnosed with ADHD, and their parents.
 There’s no extra cost to assess and treat participants.
 Treatment involves eight weekly group therapy sessions with separate groups for the girls and their parents.
 Study participants are compensated.

-Adolescent Girls with ADHD Study
+Teen Girls with ADHD Research Study

 A Pilot Trial of Sub-typing Pediatric Conduct Problems by the Presence of Severe Persistent Irritability and Callous Unemotional Traits

 This study assesses how sensitive children are to rewards and punishments, how they perceive emotions in others, and how their body reacts to unexpected events.
 Eligible participants are 7-12 years old with or without conduct and behavior problems.
 There is no direct treatment.
 Assessments are provided at no additional cost.
 Study participants are compensated.
 Participation includes:

 - Two visits to determine study eligibility

 - Completion of computer games and rating scales

 - A possible third visit for additional computer games

 Reward and Punishment Sensitivity Study